Skip to main content

 USGS provides public access to a wide variety of data and adds value to those data by providing basic data visualizations, services to download data, descriptions of data and metadata, and supporting documentation.
 Due to the variety and depth of content offered, the WDFN team’s primary goal is to help users discover the USGS water data.
 Exploratory Pages are pages designed to help users explore our data.
 We will likely build more of these pages in coming years as we increasingly provide tools to access, visualize, and use water data.

-In 2023, we have two map-based exploration tools:
+We currently have two map-based exploration tools:

-• National Water Dashboard: Allows users to explore the latest water data, using a map with many available map layers including weather and flood forecasts.
+• National Water Dashboard : Allows users to explore the latest water data, using a map with many available map layers including weather and flood forecasts.
 National trends are easy to understand at a glance based on colors tracking the latest values against historical averages.
 This tool is available in English and Spanish.

 Network Pages

 USGS has over 1.9 million monitoring locations which can be grouped in various ways; by geography, by funding networks, by water feature.
 Network Pages allow users to access links to multiple monitoring location data pages simultaneously.
-For 2023, the focus was on customization to supplement the legacy offerings and learn more about what works for our users.
+The focus was on customization to supplement the legacy offerings and learn more about what works for our users.
 We look forward to adding more functionality to these pages as they mature.

 A graphic describing Network Pages which includes the Custom Location List which is coming soon to https://waterdata.usgs.gov/custom-locations.